32 Ecommerce Tools to Take Your Retail Business Online

 14. Wix: Another drag-and-drop online store builder that helps you create a unique, personalized website with product galleries and flexible design.

 15. Woo Commerce: A customizable ecommerce platform built into WordPress that helps you sell physical and digital products easily.

 An important part of growing your business through ecommerce is having a way to communicate with your customers.
 This is where email marketing comes in.
 You need a platform that helps you build a database and send transactional email messages, customer service follow-ups, and special marketing promotions and notifications.
-Explore the tools below -- and this list of more email marketing platforms -- to see which may be the best fit for you.
+Explore the tools below to see which may be the best fit for you.